Why Choose Cava Law Firm to Help You

 Our Premises Liability Lawyers Manage The Entirety of Your Case

 As you recover from your accident, filing a lawsuit may seem like a lot to undertake.
-Just thinking about the legal process and all that it entails can seem like too much to handle, especially since you are likely still hurting as you recover from your injuries.
-When you engage our premises liability lawyers you can rest assured that we will handle every single step, allowing you to put all your energy into your recovery and regaining control of your life.
+Just thinking about the legal process and all that it entails can seem like too much to handle, especially since you are likely still hurting from your injuries.
+When you engage our premises liability lawyers you can rest assured that we will handle every single step, allowing you to put all your energy into your recovery.

 Our team will:

-- Conduct an investigation: This is a critical step with regard to premises liability cases.
-We will not only listen carefully to your account of the accident, but will also review photos, accident reports, and videos (if available).
-Our team takes additional time to interview witnesses who were present when you were injured and can provide a first-hand account of what happened.
+• Conduct an investigation: We will not only listen carefully to your account of the accident, but will also review photos, accident reports, and videos (if available).
+Our team takes additional time to interview witnesses who were present when you were injured and can provide a firsthand account of what happened.
 Finally, we will review the condition of the property on which your accident occurred.

-- Identify your expenses: You have one chance to recover the costs relating to your accident, so it is important to make sure you leave nothing out.
-Based on our experience we know not only what to include and how to calculate future expenses, including future lost wages.
+• Identify your expenses: You have one chance to recover the costs related to your accident, so it is important to make sure you leave nothing out.
+Based on our experience we know what to include and how to calculate future expenses, including future lost wages.
 Our goal is to help you get fully compensated for your losses.

-- Negotiate a settlement: Settling your case during the negotiation phase and not having to head to court is our initial goal – one which we often achieve.
-Our attorneys are skillful and smart negotiators – we leverage our experience to help get you what you need.
+• Negotiate a settlement: Settling your case during the negotiation phase and not having to head to court is our initial goal – one which we often achieve.
+Our attorneys are skillful and smart negotiators, and we leverage our experience to help get you what you need.

-- Litigate on your behalf: When we cannot come to a mutually agreed upon settlement in negotiations, we will not hesitate to take your case to court.
+• Litigate on your behalf: If we cannot negotiate a mutually agreed upon settlement, we will not hesitate to take your case to court.
 We are aggressive litigators who know the law, the courts, and how to succeed.

 Winning is NO accident!
 The Cava Law Firm has proven experience in maximizing compensation for its premises liability clients.
 Our reputation speaks for itself.